luoken/Shoe-detector/jose/readme.md

 ### Dependencies:
 requests, lxml, urllib, bs4

-### To install missing packages
+### To install missing dependencies
 `pipenv install [package-name]`

+### Before scraping
+1. Have folder images in the same directory as scraper
+2. Head to last line, and update scraper arguments
+    1. Enter number of pages to scrape
+    2. Enter number of shoes to scrape per page

 ### Running the script:
-head to last line of script to find `scrape(vans)`

-change it to one of the brands
-    Brands:

-    1. nike
-    2. vans
-    3. adidas

-Running the script

 `pipenv run python scraper.py`